PhoshMobi/feedbackd/doc/feedbackd.rst

     - `profile`: The current overall feedback profile.
 Valid  values are `full`, `quiet` and `silent`.
-    - `allow-important`: List of apps that can override the feedback level (useful for e.g. allowing the alarm clock to also emit sound when device is in silent mode).
+    - `allow-important`: List of apps that can override the global feedback level (useful for e.g. allowing the alarm clock to also emit sound when device is in silent mode).
     - `prefer-flash`: Prefer camera flash over status LED
     - `theme`: The feedback theme to use.
 This can be used to override